 HBO Max is officially moving forward with And Just Like That… a Sex and the City reboot set in present day.
 The spin-off limited series will consist of 10 half-hour episodes with co-stars Sarah Jessica Parker, Cynthia Nixon, and Kristin Davis, reprising their iconic roles as Carrie Bradshaw, Miranda Hobbes, and Charlotte York.
 Noticeably missing from that trio?
 Sex-positive PR professional Samantha Jones, played by Kim Cattrall.

 Carrie’s primary love interest, Chris Noth’s impenetrable Mr. Big, will also not appear according to Page Six.
 (Although Noth teased commenters on Twitter by responding to the news with a winky face.)
 But SATC die-hards, voicing strong opinions on social media, seem much more furious over losing fan-favorite Samantha: the confidently horny BFF with killer one-liners.
 What will ladies brunch look like without Samantha’s blunt advice or her dirty references to “funky spunk”?
-We’ll soon find out.
+For now, showrunner Michael Patrick King has reported a rough plan for replacing Samantha that centers on expanding the show’s diversity.

 ‘And Just Like That…’ Teaser